 All fake antiques, retro-modern, exotic foreign objects, and crafts, as well as modern furniture, garments, or recent painting, are prohibited during the event.
 Also, the Temploux flea market committee has set some strict rules regarding the availability of food stalls on site: only a dozen of them spread throughout the streets where the flea market is held, giving more room for flea market booths.
 This is probably one of the other reasons why Temploux has become over time, one of the most awaited flea market events in Belgium and Europe.

 On Saturday, the fair is exclusively open for professional buyers and collectors.
-One can find everything and anything: antique dolls, comics, records, Dinky Toys, old books and documents, coins, stamps, postcards, pins, model, cameras, old brewery devices, posters and advertising material, enameled plates, Coca-Cola collectibles, nautical items, inkwells and pen, watches, coffee mills, piggy banks, toy soldiers, shells, medals and military memorabilia, board games, and gadgets of all kinds.
+One can find everything and anything, ranging from old books and documents to antique furniture, vintage dolls, comics, LPs, Dinky Toys, coins, stamps, postcards, pins, models, cameras, old brewery devices, posters and advertising material, enameled plates, vintage toys, Coca-Cola collectibles, nautical items, inkwells and pen, watches, coffee mills, piggy banks, toy soldiers, shells, medals and military memorabilia, board games, and gadgets of all kinds.

 Since few private buyers are present on the spot that day, the objects presented do not come really cheap.
 But there’s a good chance for seasoned flea market shoppers to find that rare missing piece for their collection.
 On Saturday evening, collectors pack their belongings to make room for the antique market that runs throughout the night.